sophiapobre/the-calm-collective/README.md

 by Sophia Pobre

-RandomShop is a data-driven e-commerce website called RandomShop, which carries items from 3 random categories: Shoes, Electronics, Bags.
+This project is a data-driven e-commerce website called RandomShop, which carries items from 3 random categories: Shoes, Electronics, Bags.

 ### Pages